 This is an individual investigation into a field of special interest chosen by the student with the approval of the dean.
-Regular, periodic meetings with the department chair or an assigned faculty member are required.
+Regular periodic meetings with the department chair or an assigned faculty member are required.
 Thirty hours required for each unit of credit.
-Prerequisite: Consent of the dean.